hanif-mianjee/Vibecoding-Enhanced-Instructions/instructions.md

 8. Suggest clean and meaningful commit messages.

 # 🧪 How to Generate test-plan.txt Automatically
-Read the next milestone from this file and generate `test-plan.txt` with the following format:
+Read the next milestone from this file and generate `test-plan.md` with the following format:

 Feature: [Feature Name]